Ab0213ab/andrew-schaefer-dotnet-crud-app/README.md

 5. Navigate to File Explorer > Downloads and right-click the zip file.
 6. Click 'Extract Files' and choose a memorable storage location on your machine
 7. Navigate to AquentChallenge/AquentChallenge in the project.
 Find the folder where the AquentChallenge.csproj file is located.
-8. In that folder, click the File Explorer search bar and type 'cmd' + ENTER.
+8. In that folder, click the blank space in the File Explorer search bar and type 'cmd' + ENTER.
 9. After the terminal window opens, type the following commands one at a time:
    ```
    dotnet restore